Magazine

 "I was still dazed from the immense joy that befell me, and didn't pay much attention to the subtle pressure within all the congratulatory blessings.
 I focused on our little treasure, thanked Hashem for every moment, and was genuinely happy.

 "Indeed.
 Pressure from those around us became pronounced.
-Everyone bothered to offer new advice and unknown *segulot*.
+Everyone bothered to offer new advice and unknown segulot.
 Well-meaning people with loose tongues were a significant part of the challenge, soaking up the questions, blessings, and prying advice.
-Not always could we block all phone numbers of callers or avoid hearing them every time we went out...
+We couldn't always block all phone numbers of callers or avoid hearing them every time we went out.

 "We continued to pray and request children.
 Our daughter joined in her own plea, while the family continued praying on our behalf.
 Our daughter never let go of her dream for siblings, and of course, we didn’t let go either.
 We returned to doctors who calmly assured everything was fine.
 We weren’t satisfied with that.
 When hearing about a certain treatment possibility that might help even if all seemed okay, I started the treatment but quickly collapsed.
 We clung to prayers and supplications, accumulating merits.
 Our only daughter had reached ages eight, nine, and ten, yet still, no news appeared on the horizon."